ansatzcapital/dilib/docs/source/patterns.md

 2. `container["x.y.z"]`

-But when we added type safety to `dilib`, we ran into an issue: there's no way to specify a "proxy" or "deref" type.
+But when we added type safety to `dilib`, we ran into an issue: there's no way to specify a "proxy" or "deref" type hint*.
 That is, you can't tell Python typing that `dilib.Container[T]` contains all the attributes of `T` plus its own (e.g., `clear()`).